Ebooks & Digital Content

 To help meet this need, the ALA’s Digital Content & Libraries Working Group was formed in Fall 2011 to implement the recommendations and to continue the work of ALA’s Task Force on Equitable Access to Digital Content.
 Working Group members were selected by the ALA President based on their high level of expertise and range of experience regarding libraries and digital content, and are broadly representative of the various constituencies within the Association and library community.

 This website is meant to be a resource to support libraries in their transformation from print to digital content.
+In the ALA Resources section, librarians will find the E-book Media and Communications Toolkit, along with resources specific to public libraries (PLA), school libraries (AASL) and technical services (ALCTS).

 E-book Media and Communications Toolkit